joostflick/meesterproef-1819/README.md

 </summary>
 Notes on the user test:

-Don’t have an account yet too small
+Don’t have an account yet button is too small

 password hidden